Index Several Special Matrices Problems Change Language (Farsi) Source

 \(\begin{equation*} A = \begin{bmatrix} 1 & 3 & 37 & 0 \\ 3 & 2 & 23 & -5 \\ 37 & 23 & 3 & 66 \\ 0 & -5 & 66 & 4 \end{bmatrix} \end{equation*}\)

-Idempotent Matrix
+Periodic Matrix

 Transpose Matrix

 The transpose matrix is constructed from another matrix.
-If we consider matrix A with n rows and m columns, the entry \(a^{T}_{ij}\) of the transpose matrix created from A (denoted as \(A^T\)) with m rows and n columns equals the entry \(a_{ji}\) of matrix A.
+If we consider matrix A with n rows and m columns, the entry \(a^{T}_{ij}\) of the transpose matrix constructed from matrix A, which we denote by \(A^T\), with m rows and n columns, is equal to the entry \(a_{ji}\) of matrix A.

 \(\begin{equation*} A = \begin{bmatrix} 1 & 2 & 0 \\ 3 & -1 & -2 \\ 4 & 0 & 5 \end{bmatrix} \end{equation*}\) \(\begin{equation*} A^T = \begin{bmatrix} 1 & 3 & 4 \\ 2 & -1 & 0 \\ 0 & -2 & 5 \end{bmatrix} \end{equation*}\)